gangmuk/gangmuk.github.io/index.md

 ---

 <p>
  My name is Gangmuk Lim.
-I am a Ph.D. candidate at the Computer Science Department of the University of Illinois Urbana-Champaign, working with Professor <a href="https://pbg.cs.illinois.edu">Brighten Godfrey</a>, and also closely working with Professor <a href="https://radhikam.web.illinois.edu/">Radhika Mittal</a>.
+I am a Ph.D. student at the Computer Science Department of the University of Illinois Urbana-Champaign, working with Professor <a href="https://pbg.cs.illinois.edu">Brighten Godfrey</a>, and also closely working with Professor <a href="https://radhikam.web.illinois.edu/">Radhika Mittal</a>.
 Before starting my Ph.D., I earned my Bachelor and Master at the Computer Science at UNIST, South Korea, working with Professor <a href="https://sites.google.com/site/myeongjae/">Myeongjae Jeon</a>.
 </p>

 <p>